jozefg/blog/posts/2015-08-26-type-in-type.md

     4. russell-not-in-russell : not(member(Russell; Russell))
     ⊢ void

-Now to prove this what we need to do is substitute the unfolded `Russell` for `x''`, from there it's immediate by assumption.
+Now to prove this, what we need to do is substitute the unfolded `Russell` for `x''`; from there it's immediate by assumption.
 We perform the substitution with `chyp-subst`.
-This takes a direction to substitute, the hypothesis to use, and another targeting telling us where to apply the substitution.
+This takes a direction in which to substitute, which hypothesis to use, and another targeting telling us where to apply the substitution.

 ``` jonprl